BlackWhiteYoshi/CircleDI/Readme_md/SourceCodeGenerationOutput.md

 /// and is thread safe.
 /// </para>
 /// </summary>
-public partial class MethodProvider : IMethodProvider, IServiceProvider {
+public partial class MethodProvider : global::IMethodProvider, IServiceProvider {
     /// <summary>
-    /// Creates an instance of <see cref="global::MethodProvider"/> together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> singleton services.
+    /// Creates an instance of a ServiceProvider together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> singleton services.
     /// </summary>
     public MethodProvider() {
         _myService1 = new global::MyService1();